 Traveling extensively during Graham’s 32 years with The Capital Group, Carolyn embraced each trip with youthful enthusiasm and profound curiosity.
 She fulfilled her lifelong dream of attending college when she graduated from Lyon College in 2000 with a degree in art history.
 To this day, she is the “go-to” person in the family for information on nearly any topic.
 Carolyn is an active Rotarian and patron of the arts in her community, and delights in being a “Muvie” to her four grandchildren and four great-grandchildren.

-Graham and Carolyn’s middle child, Valerie, has joyfully served as the Foundation’s sole administrator for over 30 years, before transitioning in 2023 to her current role as the Chair of the Board.
+Graham and Carolyn’s middle child, Valerie, joyfully served as the Foundation’s administrator for over 30 years, before transitioning in 2023 to her current role as the Chair of the Board.
 She has a B.S.
-Degree in Education from Baylor University and an M.S.
+Degree in Education from Baylor University, and an M.S.
 Degree in Counseling from Texas Christian University.
-Valerie is married to Mark Skinner, a commercial real estate broker, and has four adult children: Chase, Cresson, Josh and Jake.
-She and Mark also have four beautiful grandchildren – Charlie, Dorothy, Rose, and Edward “Eddie” Graham – who are the delight of their lives.
-At different times in her life, Valerie has taught elementary school, run a retail tennis shop and worked in sales and marketing.
-When not administering the work of the Foundation, her priorities are spending time with her family, playing tennis, traveling, taking Purebarre classes and volunteering at her church and in her community.
+Valerie is married to Mark Skinner, a retired commercial real estate broker, and has four adult children: Chase, Cresson, Josh and Jake.
+She and Mark also have five beautiful grandchildren – Charlie, Dorothy, Rose, Edward “Eddie” Graham , and George – who are the delight of their lives.
+At different times in her life, Valerie has taught elementary school, run a retail tennis shop, and worked in sales and marketing.
+In addition to her board service, Valerie’s other priorities are spending time with her family, playing pickleball, traveling, taking Purebarre classes, and volunteering at her church and in her community.